-1 2 (1) shall be promulgated reasonably in advance of the time when it first becomes effective; 3 4 (2) shall include reasonable provision for compliance by an applicant showing 5 () that it has, within the preceding three years, undergone a peer review that is 6 a satisfactory equivalent to peer review generally required pursuant to this 7 subsection (h); 8 9 (3) shall require, with respect to any organization administering peer review 10 programs contemplated by paragraph (2), that it be subject to evaluations by 11 the Board or its designee, to periodically assess the effectiveness of the peer 12 review program under its charge, and 13 14 (4) may require that organizations administering peer review programs provide 15 to the Board information as the Board designates by rule; and 16 17 (5) shall require with respect to peer reviews contemplated by paragraph (2) that 18 licensees timely remit such peer review documents as specified by Board Rule 19 or upon Board request and that such documents be maintained by the Board 20 21 in a manner consistent with Section 4(j) of this Act.
-21 22 4 Due to its 1988 commitment to its members, the AICPA cannot support this 22 provision at this time.
-The AICPA, however, supports the voluntary 23 24 submission of a licensee's peer review documents through a secure website 25 such as the AICPA's Facilitated State Board Access.
-26 27 COMMENT: The AICPA and NASBA both agree that periodic peer reviews are an important 28 intaining the general quality of professional practice.
-29 30 In the interest ts of providing flexibility where appropriate or desirable, this provision would give 31 the Board lat itude when to require reviews.
-Paragraph (2) is intended to recognize that there are 32 reasons besides state regulation for which firms may undergo peer reviews (for 33 - a condition to membership in the AICPA).
-It is also intended to avoid unnecessary 34 1 of such reviews, by providing for the acceptance of peer reviews performed by other 35 anizations whose work could be relied on by the Board.
-If a peer review requirement 36 by the Board, paragraph (3) requires that the Board assure that there is an evaluation 37 istration of the peer review program(s) which is accepted by the Board, which is 38 39 - ther by the Board or its designee.
-Paragraph (4) would require the administering 39 40 - er review programs to provide the Board information, as required by rule.
-Paragraph that licensees remit peer review documents to the Board, as specified by rule, and 40 41 · / 1 cuments would be maintained subject to the confidentiality provision in Section 4(j) 42 of the Act.
-4(j) 43 51 110 1 101.
-44 Paragraphs (4) and (5) primarily address the ability of the Board to have direct access to peer 45 s.
-While the AICPA supports the voluntary submission of a licensee's peer review review results.
+- (1) shall be promulgated reasonably in advance of the time when it first becomes effective; - (2) shall include reasonable provision for compliance by an applicant showing that it has, within the preceding three years, undergone a peer review that is a satisfactory equivalent to peer review generally required pursuant to this subsection (h); - (3) shall require, with respect to any organization administering peer review programs contemplated by paragraph (2), that it be subject to evaluations by the Board or its designee, to periodically assess the effectiveness of the peer review program under its charge, and - (4)\ may require that organizations administering peer review programs provide to the Board information as the Board designates by rule; and - (5)\ shall require with respect to peer reviews contemplated by paragraph (2) that licensees timely remit such peer review documents as specified by Board Rule or upon Board request and that such documents be maintained by the Board in a manner consistent with Section 4(j) of this Act. - \ Due to its 1988 commitment to its members, the AICPA cannot support this provision at this time.
+The AICPA, however, supports the voluntary submission of a licensee's peer review documents through a secure website such as the AICPA's Facilitated State Board Access.

+COMMENT: The AICPA and NASBA both agree that periodic peer reviews are an important means of maintaining the general quality of professional practice.

+In the interests of providing flexibility where appropriate or desirable, this provision would give the Board latitude when to require reviews.
+Paragraph (2) is intended to recognize that there are other valid reasons besides state regulation for which firms may undergo peer reviews (for example, as a condition to membership in the AICPA).
+It is also intended to avoid unnecessary duplication of such reviews, by providing for the acceptance of peer reviews performed by other groups or organizations whose work could be relied on by the Board.
+If a peer review requirement is established by the Board, paragraph (3) requires that the Board assure that there is an evaluation of the administration of the peer review program(s) which is accepted by the Board, which is performed either by the Board or its designee.
+Paragraph (4) would require the administering entities of peer review programs to provide the Board information, as required by rule.
+Paragraph (5) requires that licensees remit peer review documents to the Board, as specified by rule, and that these documents would be maintained subject to the confidentiality provision in Section 4(j) of the Act.

+Paragraphs (4) and (5) primarily address the ability of the Board to have direct access to peer review results.
 While the AICPA supports the voluntary submission of a licensee's peer review documents, it currently cannot support mandatory submission due to its 1988 commitment to its

 - 1 membership to maintain the confidentiality of peer review materials generated through the - 2 AICPA peer review program.
-For that reason, paragraphs (4) and (5) are marked with an asterisk - 3 ().
-The AICPA, however, supports the voluntary submission of a licensee's peer review - 4 documents through a secure website such as the AICPA's Facilitated State Board Access. - 5 - 6 The term "peer review" is defined in section 3(n).
+For that reason, paragraphs (4) and (5) are marked with an asterisk - 3 (\).
+The AICPA, however, supports the voluntary submission of a licensee's peer review - 4 documents through a secure website such as the AICPA's Facilitated State Board Access.

+6 The term "peer review" is defined in section 3(n).

-2 PUBLIC ACCOUNTANTS AND FIRMS OF PUBLIC ACCOUNTANTS
+PUBLIC ACCOUNTANTS AND FIRMS OF PUBLIC ACCOUNTANTS